-This area currently formerly contained contains the Encina Power Station (EPS), whose 400-foot exhaust stack and 965 megawatt power plant has had been a landmark near the edge of Agua Hedionda Lagoon and the ocean since the mid-1950s.
-Pursuant to a settlement agreement dated January 14, 2014, between and among the City of Carlsbad and the Carlsbad Municipal Water District (CMWD), Cabrillo Power I LLC and Carlsbad Energy Center LLC, and San Diego Gas and Electric Company (SDG&E), the EPS is slated for decommissioning and demolition in the near future was decommissioned in 2018 and demolished in 2022.
+This area formerly contained the Encina Power Station (EPS), whose 400-foot exhaust stack and 965 megawatt power plant had been a landmark near the edge of Agua Hedionda Lagoon and the ocean since the mid-1950s.
+Pursuant to a settlement agreement dated January 14, 2014, between and among the City of Carlsbad and the Carlsbad Municipal Water District (CMWD), Cabrillo Power I LLC and Carlsbad Energy Center LLC, and San Diego Gas and Electric Company (SDG&E), the EPS was decommissioned in 2018 and demolished in 2022.
 The General Plan envisions redevelopment of the EPS, as well as the adjacent SDG&E North Coast Service Center, with visitor-serving commercial and open space uses to provide residents and visitors enhanced opportunities for coastal access and services, reflecting the California Coastal Act's goal of "maximizing public access to the coast."

-The General Plan also envisions that a new power plant will be built in an area East of the former EPS, between the railroad tracks and I-5 freeway, a.
-The new, approximately 600 megawatt facility, the Carlsbad Energy Center, completed construction in 2018, will be constructed and operated utilizing peaker-plant technology (rather than as a base load or combined-cycle facility).
-Compared to the existing former plant, the new power plant will befeatures a lower profile and have has less impact on the environment by being constructed away from the coastline and partially below grade, and by utilizing current peaker-plant technology that significantly reduces its visual profile, hours of operation, noise, air pollutant and greenhouse gas emissions, and eliminates the use of ocean water for cooling.
+East of the former EPS, between the railroad tracks and I-5 freeway, a new, approximately 500 megawatt facility, the Carlsbad Energy Center, completed construction in 2018, utilizing peaker-plant technology (rather than as a base load or combined-cycle facility).
+Compared to the former plant, the new power plant features a lower profile and has less impact on the environment by being constructed away from the coastline and partially below grade, and by utilizing current peaker-plant technology that significantly reduces its visual profile, hours of operation, noise, air pollutant and greenhouse gas emissions, and eliminates the use of ocean water for cooling.

-A portion of the area west of the railroad tracks contains the site where the Claude "Bud" Lewis Carlsbad seawater desalination project is being built Desalination Plant.
-The desalination project was approved in November 2012 completed in 2015 and will-provides a portion of the city's potable water needs.
-The desalination project is under construction and is due to be completed in 2016.
+A portion of the area west of the railroad tracks contains the Claude "Bud" Lewis Carlsbad Desalination Plant.
+The desalination project was completed in 2015 and provides a portion of the city's potable water needs.
 Also, SDG&E operates the Encina substation on approximately 10 acres of the EPS site west of the railroad tracks.
 The substation is expected to continue in operation for the foreseeable future.